Digital Transformation in Retail

-Covid-19 has allowed us to glean many insights on what is working and what's not in Retail.
-As shops worldwide begin to welcome back their customers, there is little doubt that the retail industry has changed forever.
+The past few years have allowed us to glean many insights on what is working and what’s not in Retail.
+Even as shops worldwide show signs of growth after the pandemic, there is little doubt that the retail industry has changed forever.
 Technology is transforming many industries, but nowhere do we see this change more than in Retail.
-Most of us can recall a recent experience where we – as consumers – have changed our behavior to react to this "new normal."
-This changing behavior is driving Retail's digital transformation.
+Most of us can recall a recent experience where we – as consumers – have changed our behavior to react to this “new normal.”
+This changing behavior, is driving Retail’s digital transformation.
+Nowadays, consumers expect retailers to meet these new needs.

 Retail IT departments and CIOs are looking for the best available technology to navigate this new normal.
 What is the silver bullet that can transform the way they do business?
-Maybe it's a POS that integrates with your E-commerce and BOPIS solutions, bridging the online and in-store experience?
-Perhaps it's a new LMS so you can efficiently offer employees the practical training required to improve consumer satisfaction and loyalty.
-Maybe it's an ERP to gain the information needed to manage customers and retention.
-The pandemic has left retailers scrambling to leverage new technologies to solve the new business problems that have arisen.
-The right technology is transforming the way Retail does business, and the effects will undoubtedly remain beyond the pandemic.
+Maybe it’s a POS that integrates with your E-commerce and BOPIS solutions, bridging the online and in-store experience?
+Perhaps it’s a new LMS so you can efficiently offer employees the practical training required to improve consumer satisfaction and loyalty.
+Maybe it’s a cloud-based ERP to gain the information needed to manage customers and retention.
+Finding best-fit solutions that enhance the experience, is transforming the way the retail industry does business, and the effects will undoubtedly remain in 2023 and beyond.

 “COVID-19 didn’t create a retail apocalypse, but has been its most swiftly destructive horseman”.

 One emerging trend is the relationship the consumer has with the brand and where it now begins.
-Not so long ago, window displays, visual merchandising, and traditional advertising were the primary methods in which brands communicate with their customers.
-Now, the conversation and introduction to the brand begins online and follows the customer right into the store.
+Not so long ago, window displays, visual merchandising, and traditional advertising were the primary methods in which brands communicated with their customers.
+Nowadays, the conversation and introduction to the brand often begins online and follows the customer right into the store.

-Looking at the trends, E-commerce will continue to drive retail sales after the pandemic.
+Looking at the trends, E-commerce will continue to drive retail sales in 2023 and beyond.
 The category has grown for over a decade compared to brick-and-mortar retail.
 Benedict Evans

 This is unprecedentedly fast.
-Customers nowadays expect a seamless online and in-store experience, and their behavior of shopping online has been reset permanently due to COVID-19.
+Customers nowadays expect a seamless online and in-store experience, and their shopping behavior has been reset permanently due to COVID-19.
 One brand that does a great job of integrating the online and in-store experience is Nordstrom;

 “Nordstrom now earns the internet retail crown, slipping 1% to an ACSI score of 81.
 In 2020, the company further enhanced its store and online integration, giving online customers expanded merchandise selection, delivery, and store pickup options.
 During its Anniversary event, Nordstrom’s digital sales accounted for 60% of total sales.”